-Horses shall be identified before the age of 12 month or if they leave the place of birth permanent within 12 month from the date of birth.
+Horses must be identified before the age of 12 months, or if they leave the place of birth permanently within 12 months from the date of birth.

 Correct identification implies that the horse is identified by a transponder and has a passport issued by an approved organisation.
 In addition, the horse must be registered in the national Danish database.